nksauter/LS49/LY99/saul/README.md

   b) then dials.refine [refine_level0_mcd.phil](./refine_level0_mcd.phil) combined.* output.experiments=refined_mcd.expt output.reflections=refined_mcd.refl
   c) comparison of the input and output with dials.show to determine the refined beam position.
 4. Indexing and integration with dials.stills_process, using the updated detector position, with [index2_927185.sh](./index2_927185.sh) and [index2.phil](./index2.phil).
 5. Unit cell analysis using a covariance model.
-Output all unit cells (tdata file) with [script 928005](./928005.sh) and [test_merge.phil](.test_merge.phil).
+Output all unit cells (tdata file) with [tdata_928007.sh](./tdata_928007.sh).
 Then run the covariance analysis with ```uc_metrics.dbscan file_name=928005/ly99sim_30000.tdata space_group=C12/m1 feature_vector=a,b,c eps=0.20 write_covariance=928005.tt metric=L2norm show_plot=True```, ultimately writing the covariance file covariance_ly99sim_30000.pickle.
-6. A conventional merging run with Friedel mates separate, with [script 928123](./928123.sh) and [test_params03.phil](./test_params03.phil).
+6. A conventional merging run with Friedel mates separate, with [merge_928123.sh](./merge_928123.sh).
-7. A straight run with the [annulus worker](./929171.sh) to determine the integration shoeboxes and number of pixels available for SPREAD.
+7. A straight run with the [annulus worker](./annulus_929171.sh) to determine the integration shoeboxes and number of pixels available for SPREAD.
 8. An attempt (failed) to refine 10 images with diffBragg stage 1 (as a call to hopper_utils.refine).
 In the worker spread_roi.py, comment in the call to ds1.
-Then use [this input script, roi_mini.sh](./roi_mini.sh).
+Then use this input script: [roi_mini.sh](./roi_mini.sh).
 Two complaints are a) segfault when refinement of mosaic rotation is commented in, b) divergence from unit cell starting model.
 Advise studying the [diffBragg API FAQ](https://github.com/cctbx/cctbx_project/tree/master/simtbx/diffBragg#apifaq) in detail.
 9. An attempt (in progress) to perform the same refinement with the exascale_api.
 In the worker spread_roi.py, comment in the call to exa1.
-Then use [this input script, exa_mini.sh](./exa_mini.sh).
+Then use this input script: [exa_mini.sh](./exa_mini.sh).

 Begining Dec.
 18, 2021, perform a new simulation with the Rayonix form factor
 ```